exeme-project/exeme-lang/website/_sources/design/index.rst.txt

 Performance build
 =================

-The priority is a highly optimised binary, with faster execution times.
+The priority is a highly optimized binary, with faster execution times.

 *****************
  Primitive types